mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

 # Setup Instructions

-This is our new setup guide.
-It wil eventually replace the setup instructions in the Readme.
-Currently it is still a work in progress.
-Feel free to report issues or contribute!

 ## Prerequisites

 - This tutorial assumes your service will be running on https://example.com:3001.
 Adjust domain, port and paths